Madagascar: Biodiversity and conservation

 A number of other mammals, including the catlike fossa, are endemic to Madagascar.
-Over 300 species of birds have been recorded on the island, of which over 60% (including four families and 42 genera) are endemic.
-The few families and genera of reptiles that have reached Madagascar have diversified into more than 260 species, with over 90% of these being endemic (including one endemic family).
+Over 300 species of birds have been recorded on the island, of which over 60%—including four families and 42 genera—are endemic.
+The few families and genera of reptiles that have reached Madagascar have diversified into more than 260 species, with over 90% of these being endemic, including one endemic family.
 The island is home to two-thirds of the world's chameleon species, including the smallest known.

-Endemic fish of Madagascar include two families, 15 genera and over 100 species, primarily inhabiting the island's freshwater lakes and rivers.
+Endemic fish of Madagascar include two families, 15 genera, and over 100 species, primarily inhabiting the island's freshwater lakes and rivers.
 Although invertebrates remain poorly studied in Madagascar, researchers have found high rates of endemism among the known species.
-All 651 species of terrestrial snail are endemic, as are a majority of the island's butterflies, scarab beetles, lacewings, spiders, and dragonflies.
+All 651 species of terrestrial snail are endemic, for example, as are a majority of the island's butterflies, scarab beetles, lacewings, spiders, and dragonflies.

 Tavy (slash-and-burn) destruction of native forest habitat is widespread (top), causing massive erosion (bottom).

 Madagascar's varied fauna and flora are endangered by human activity.
 Since the arrival of humans around 2,350 years ago, Madagascar has lost more than 90% of its original forest.
-This forest loss is largely fueled by tavy ("fat"), a traditional slash-and-burn agricultural practice imported to Madagascar by the earliest settlers.
-Malagasy farmers embrace and perpetuate the practice not only for its practical benefits as an agricultural technique, but for its cultural associations with prosperity, health and venerated ancestral custom (fomba malagasy).
+This forest loss is largely fueled by tavy (fat), a traditional slash-and-burn agricultural practice imported to Madagascar by the earliest settlers.
+Malagasy farmers embrace and perpetuate the practice not only for its practical benefits as an agricultural technique but also for its cultural associations with prosperity, health, and venerated ancestral custom (fomba malagasy).
 As human population density rose on the island, deforestation accelerated beginning around 1,400 years ago.
-By the 16th century, the central highlands had been largely cleared of their original forests.
-More recent contributors to the loss of forest cover include the growth in cattle herd size since their introduction around 1,000 years ago, a continued reliance on charcoal as a fuel for cooking, and the increased prominence of coffee as a cash crop over the past century.
+By the 16th century, the Central Highlands had been largely cleared of their original forests.
+More recent contributors to the loss of forest cover include the growth in cattle herd size since their introduction around 1,000 years ago, continued reliance on charcoal as a fuel for cooking, and increased prominence of coffee as a cash crop over the past century.

 According to a conservative estimate, about 40% of the island's original forest cover was lost from the 1950s to 2000, with a thinning of remaining forest areas by 80%.
 In addition to traditional agricultural practice, wildlife conservation is challenged by the illicit harvesting of protected forests, as well as the state-sanctioned harvesting of precious woods within national parks.
-Although banned by then-President Marc Ravalomanana from 2000 to 2009, the collection of small quantities of precious timber from national parks was re-authorized in January 2009 and dramatically intensified under the administration of Andry Rajoelina as a key source of state revenues to offset cuts in donor support following Ravalomanana's ousting.
+Although banned by then-President Ravalomanana from 2000 to 2009, the collection of small quantities of precious timber from national parks was re-authorized in January 2009 and dramatically intensified under the administration of Rajoelina as a key source of state revenues to offset cuts in donor support following Ravalomanana's ousting.